cloud-gov/aws-elasticsearch-example/python/README.md

 $ cf create-service aws-elasticsearch BETA-es-dev new-es-service
 ```

-To get started with this example, please clone or download this repository so you can follow along and run the steps from your computer.
+To continue, please clone or download this repository so you can follow along and run the steps from your computer:

 ```bash
 ## Clone and navitgate into example repository